 If you’ve never played Minecraft before, try playing it with your child.
 You can be an active member in their academic development by simply having fun playing a video game with them.
 Here are three skills that Minecraft helps teach kids.

 How many minutes until nightfall?
-How do we divide our resources fairly among all the players?
+Is there a way to divide our resources fairly among all the players?
 How do we build a town that’ll house everyone?
 These are all example math questions that kids have asked without realizing they’re learning.
 To be successful in Minecraft, they must practically apply general math principles.
 In an educational study of teachers using Minecraft for math instruction, 71% of teachers saw “improvement in student numeracy and computational thinking.”
 A Los Angeles teacher told ID Tech that his Minecraft Math program helped students grow 65%, going from 18% to 83% during end-of-the-year retesting.

 Who wants to memorize a long list of historical dates, places, and facts?
 Very few people!
 This is where Minecraft can step in to save the day!
 You can import in-game, fully reconstructed versions of famous places and landmarks for kids to tour.
 They can engage in learning from anywhere in the world, creating fun memories with their friends as they learn history.
 Minecraft presents a fun alternative to memorizing historical lists by encouraging students to be hands-on with history through gaming.